-• US Department of Energy (won)
+• US Department of Energy

-Objective 1.5 Base investments on their capacity to promote equitable economic growth in historically marginalized communities.
+Objective 1.5 Base investments on their capacity to promote fair economic growth

-- 1.5.1 Provide resources and support to local governments in historically disinvested areas to facilitate equitable economic growth and mitigate historic inequities.
-[Communities] - 1.5.2 Attract businesses and focus economic development investments in areas with target workforce.
-[Businesses / Residents] - 1.5.3 Invest in the improvement of undeveloped or under-developed land to promote community and economic vitality.
+- 1.5.1 Provide resources and support to local governments in historically disinvested areas to facilitate economic growth.
+[Communities] - 1.5.2 Attract businesses and focus economic development investments in areas with an available workforce and fewer existing employment opportunities.
+[Businesses / Residents] - 1.5.3 Implement property tax reforms to limit the degree to which reduced assessments as a result of high vacancy disincentivize investment.
+[Systems] - 1.5.4 Implement commercial property tax reforms to support business development.
+[Systems] - 1.5.5 Invest in the improvement of undeveloped or under-developed land to promote community and economic vitality.
 [Communities]